 Kanten_ (agar agar) is a gelling agent common in Asian cooking that’s derived from seaweed, which makes it vegan friendly.
 The resulting gel isn’t the same as gelatin though, with a firmer more delicate gel that’s less resilient under pressure.
 If you can live with the slightly different texture, it’s a great substitute for gelatin in desserts ranging from marshmallows to fruit jellos.

-1/2 C sweetened red bean puree (a.k.a. anko, adzuki bean paste)
+red bean paste (a.k.a. anko, adzuki bean paste)

 for blueberry sauce